-Cincinnati Zoo worker trapped inside Festival of Lights storage facility
+Cincinnati Zoo worker found trapped inside Festival of Lights storage facility

 CINCINNATI, OH - Following cleanup of the Cincinnati Zoo’s annual Festival of Lights celebration, a zoo worker is now trapped in the Festival of Lights storage facility.
 Prospects of seeing the worker before next year's celebration are described as slim.